 You may revoke your proxy and change your vote at any time before the final vote at the Meeting.
-You may vote again on a later date via the Internet (only your latest Internet proxy submitted prior to the Meeting will be counted), by signing and returning a new proxy card with a later date, or by attending the Meeting and voting in person.
-Your attendance at the Meeting will not automatically revoke your proxy unless you vote again at the Meeting or specifically request in writing that your prior proxy be revoked.
+You may vote again on a later date via the Internet (only your latest Internet proxy submitted prior to the Meeting will be counted), by signing and returning a new proxy card with a later date, or by attending the virtual meeting and voting electronically.
+Your attendance at the virtual meeting will not automatically revoke your proxy unless you vote again at the Meeting or specifically request in writing that your prior proxy be revoked.

 All votes will be tabulated by an Inspector of Elections appointed for the Meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes.
 Daniel Barsky, the Company's General Counsel and Corporate Secretary, has been appointed by the Board as Inspector of Elections for the Meeting.
-A list of the stockholders entitled to vote at the Meeting will be available at the Company's executive office, located at 300 Vesey Street, 9th Floor, New York, New York 10282, for a period of ten days before the Meeting and will be available for examination by any stockholder.
-This list will also be made available at the Meeting.
+A list of the stockholders entitled to vote at the Meeting will be accessible on the virtual meeting website during the meeting for those attending the meeting, and for ten days prior to the meeting, at the Company's executive office, located at 300 Vesey Street, 9th Floor, New York, New York 10282.